 Lastly, but certainly not least, lighting plays a very significant role in the appearance of the moss and can do wonders and can actually change the color of the moss (cue dimmer switch).

 So Happy Design Week to one and all in Kansas City.
 This is our design story and we are sticking to it.
 We are in this for the long haul and our aim is to develop products that respect as well as reflect nature but that does not place a significant maintenance burden on our clients or the environment as a whole.
-We will continue to utilize biomimicry as a guiding principle for everything we create.
+We will continue to utilize biopilic design and biomimicry as guiding principles for everything we create.
 Maybe one day, like Jamie Miller, we will have the opportunity to learn from Janine Benyus personally but until then, we’ll keep learning from everyone and every glorious bit of nature we encounter.

 We welcome your questions, your feedback, and of course, your design ideas.